9_Rendering 3D Scenes

 class will take two parameters—the width and height that define the two sides of the rectangle.

-Since its origin is at the center, we can find the $x$ and $y$ coordinates of its four vertices by calculating half of the height and width values.
+Since its origin is at the center, we can find the $x$ and $y$ coordinates of its four vertices from the provided height and width values.

-OpenGL only provides triangles as a way to draw filled-in shapes, so our rectangles will be drawn from two right triangles that share the same hypotenuse.
-Because of this, we need to define our vertices in a way that draws each triangle as a separate group.
-That means our position data for each rectangle will have six vertices instead of four.
+Since the only way to draw filled-in shapes with OpenGL is with triangles, our rectangles need to be defined as two right triangles that share the same hypotenuse.
+This means that we need to define groups of vertices for each triangle separately, giving us a total of six vertices instead of four.
 Also, the vertices must be listed in counterclockwise order so that the front sides of the triangles face in the positive $z$ direction.

 Try it!